 Net Price: $17,655

-Ranked number one public university by U.S. News and World Report for the 17th straight year, University of California at Berkeley is a top-notch education at an affordable tuition.
-One of the 170 academic programs at UC Berkeley is in disability studies, where students explore disabled society in different cultures and historical moments that have defined today’s perception of disability.
+University of California at Berkeley is a top-notch education at an affordable tuition.
+It was ranked number one public university by U.S. News and World Report for the 17th straight year.
+One of the 170 academic programs at UC Berkeley is in disability studies.
+Students explore disabled society in different cultures and historical moments that have defined today’s perception of disability.
 Students enrolled in disability studies programs are trained to assist in challenges faced by those with impairments or limitations.

 #3 – Hofstra University